dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 ### Build retry functionality in Known Issues

 Build Analysis can retry a build that fails with an error that matches a Known Issue.
 To enable this functionality, the Known Issue must have the ‘BuildRetry’ property set to true.
-This property indicates that the build failure can be solved by retrying the build.
+This property indicates that the build failure may be solved by retrying the build.

 The following is an example of a Known Issue with the ‘BuildRetry’ property: